adospace/layouts/panels.md

 Stack is a panel that arranges its children like a stack.
 It has a property called Orientation that describe how children are stacked.
 Stack is fast and easy to use and will be together with Grid panel your first panel choice.

 ### grid
-Grid is a panell that arranges its children according to a grid layout.
-Grid is the most powerful builtin panel you can find in layouts but it's also slower that stack so use it only we you need.
+Grid is a panel that arranges its children according to a grid layout.
+Grid is the most powerful builtin panel you can find in *layouts* but it's also slower that stack so use it only we you need.
 When you define a Grid you need to specify how many rows and columns it has.
 By default a Grid is composed of one row and one column.
 Foreach row/column you should also need to specify its height/width.

 A row height or a column width can be specified as fixed value, as a "star" value or as special value "auto":